ADVERTISEMENT

 FamilySearch works constantly on ways to make indexing faster and more efficient without compromising accuracy.
 Experts have automated indexing for some printed records and have been working for years on technologies that allow computers to recognize handwritten records, too.
 In addition, de Jong says volunteers can now work within browsers, rather than having to download a cloud-based program.

 Of all the steps in the FamilySearch digitizing process, indexing is the easiest for anyone to help with.
-To give it a try, go to FamilySearch.org, create a free login (if you don’t already have one) and click the Indexing tab.
-Browse a world map or list to select a project that fits your interests and language skills.
+To give it a try, go to FamilySearch.org, create a free login (if you don’t already have one) and click Get Involved > Indexing.
+You can search for a project that matches your interest level and language.

 FamilySearch also loves it when volunteers index records from their own locales, since locals are most familiar with place names, common surnames and the like.
 If you’re ready for a learning opportunity, try indexing a record type with which you’d like to become more familiar.